fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ### Document thumbnail

-To customize the thumbnail for a document, place an image file with the same name suffixed with `_preview` in the same folder:
+To customize the thumbnail image of a document, drag and drop an image file using the same name but suffixed with `_preview` in the same folder:

 ![explorer preview file](img/explorer_preview_file.jpg)